 I earned a B.A. in Social Studies from Wesleyan University, where I studied economics, government, modern history, and philosophy.
 Before joining HBS, I worked as a research assistant to Professor Ikujiro Nonaka at Hitotsubashi University’s Graduate School of International Corporate Strategy in Japan.

-I also teach, practice, and compete in Judo and holds a Sandan (third-degree black belt).
+I also teach, practice, and compete in Judo and hold a Sandan (third-degree black belt).

 I am from Hokkaido, Japan.